awslabs/unicornflix/README.md

 1. Fill out the form to create a user.
 Now we will have to add admin privilages in order to enable this user to publish videos through the app.
 1. Select the user you just created
 1. Select the blue "Add to Group" button, and select the admin group.

-TODO - phone number info is specific and temp password? should we have them login to the app to test this worked?

 Now that we have an admin user, let's implement the asset upload logic that enables them to create new assets on the platform.